Can You Cut Or Bend A Flame Sensor? Should You?

 Step 2: Make The Necessary Connections

-To make sure that the polarity is correct, connect the hot (L1) terminal to the hot terminal, and the neutral (N) terminal to the neutral terminal.
-It is important that the rod be positioned in such a way that it will be covered by the flame.
+To ensure the polarity is correct, connect the hot (L1) terminal to the hot terminal and the neutral (N) terminal to the neutral terminal.
+The rod must be positioned so that the flame will cover it.

 Get a meter that reads in micro-amps.
-Use a decent quality meter for this and make sure the leads are in the correct positions.
+Use a decent quality meter to ensure the leads are in the correct positions.
 Connect the leads in series.
-This implies you have to separate the wire from the rod, connect one meter lead to the rod and the other to the wire taken from the rod.
+This implies you have to separate the wire from the rod, connect one-meter lead to the rod and the other to the wire taken from the rod.

 Step 3: Check The Readings

-When the burners start to burn, you should see a reading of anywhere from 0.5 to 10 micro-amps, depending on the furnace.
+When the burners start, you should see a reading of 0.5 to 10 micro-amps, depending on the furnace.
 The majority of people get readings between two and six.
 However, check the manufacturer’s specs.

 How Many Volts Is A Flame Sensor?

-If a voltmeter is used to measure the voltage that exists between the flame sensor wire and the burner, the flame sensor voltage should fall within the range of 40-80 volts AC.
+If a voltmeter is used to measure the voltage between the flame sensor wire and the burner, the flame sensor voltage should fall within 40-80 volts AC.

-In the event that the voltage is outside of the acceptable range, there will be no sufficient electrical pressure to force the current into the flame.
+If the voltage exceeds the acceptable range, there will be no sufficient electrical pressure to force the current into the flame.

 Click here to see this multimeter on Amazon